 Unfortunately, not everybody seems to be impinressed by architect Antoni Gaudi’s masterpiece.
 George Orwell is known to have looked at the Basilica and said, “It is one of the hideous buildings in the world.”

 We present below 23 amazing Sagrada Familia facts, which are sure to blow your mind.

 1. Sagrada Familia attracts 5 million every year

 Yes, that’s right.
 Sagrada Familia attracts more than 5 million tourists in a year.
 This means, on an average two tourists enter the gates of Sagrada Familia every second.
 No wonder it is so crowded.
-Avoid crowd at Sagrada Familia and buy online tickets
+Here are some effective tips to avoid waiting lines at Sagrada Familia.

 2. Antoni Gaudi wasn’t the first choice for La Sagrada Familia

 The project to build this massive church (back then it was supposed to be a church) was first assigned to Francisco Del Vilar.
 He was a Spanish architect designing a lot of churches in and around Spain, back then.

 He had only finished building the crypt when disagreements with the organizing committee cropped up.

 Once he left, the responsibility for the construction of Sagrada Familia was passed on to Antoni Gaudi.

 Many Gaudi fans don’t know about this Sagrada Familia fact.